-Justin Elicker is serving his first term as the 51st Mayor of New Haven.
+Justin Elicker is serving his second term as the 51st Mayor of New Haven.
 Since taking office, he has led the city with one goal: to create a city where everyone has the opportunity to thrive, no matter which neighborhood you live in.

 Within weeks of taking office, Mayor Elicker was faced with leading New Haven through the COVID-19 pandemic.
 Mayor Elicker took decisive action on March 15, 2020 to keep people safe by declaring a state of emergency in